-CHAPEA is NASA's latest experiment designed to better understand the effects of isolation on crew performance and health.
+CHAPEA is the latest experiment by the US National Aeronautics and Space Administration (NASA), designed to better understand the impact of isolation on the performance and health of the crew.

-With the long-term goal of preparing for a future mission to Mars, biologist Kelly Haston, 53, participated in a 378-day experiment that ended in early July.
-Kelly Haston lived in complete isolation during the project, conducting activities that simulated being in space, from “walking steps” on Mars (pictured) to tending a vertical garden...
+With the long-term goal of preparing for a future mission to Mars, 53-year-old biologist Kelly Haston participated in a 378-day experiment that concluded in early July.
+Kelly Haston lived in complete isolation during the project, conducting activities simulating space travel, from "walking" on Mars (pictured) to tending a vertical garden...

-The few people she has direct contact with are her three teammates and fellow settlers on Mars.
-They live in a 3D-printed environment, installed inside a hangar at NASA’s Johnson Space Center in Houston.
-In addition to psychological factors, CHAPEA also focuses on recording the food intake of each crew member, analyzing blood, saliva, urine samples, etc.
+The few people she interacted with directly were three teammates and fellow inhabitants of Mars.
+They lived in a 3D-printed environment, installed inside a hangar at NASA's Johnson Space Center in Houston.
+Beyond psychological factors, CHAPEA also focused on recording each crew member's food intake and analyzing blood, saliva, and urine samples.

-NASA is currently keeping details of the crewed missions under wraps to preserve the element of surprise for the CHAPEA 2 test, which is scheduled to launch in 2025.
+NASA is currently keeping details of the crew's missions under wraps to maintain an element of surprise for the CHAPEA 2 test, scheduled for 2025.

 MINH CHAU